Home / History Hub / Albany's Literary Guests

 By Tanya McColgan | 3 Aug 2025

-Two of Australia’s most iconic literary voices, Henry Lawson (1867-1922) and A.B.
-"Banjo" Paterson (1864–1941) are best remembered for capturing the spirit, struggle and stories of a young Australia.
-Though most often associated with the bush life of New South Wales and Queensland, both men have enduring links to Albany, a place that in the late 19th and early 20th centuries, stood as a gateway between Australia and the world.
+Two of Australia’s most iconic literary voices, Henry Lawson (1867–1922) and A.B.
+“Banjo” Paterson (1864–1941), are best remembered for capturing the spirit, struggle and stories of a young nation.
+Their work is most often associated with the bush landscapes of New South Wales and Queensland, yet both men share enduring links with Albany — a town that, in the late nineteenth and early twentieth centuries, stood as a vital gateway between Australia and the wider world.

 On the Summit of Mount Clarence